 - You can also write the engineering services (IES) exam with this optional.
 You can make a comparison of the Indian Engineering Services and the Indian Civil Services examinations to find out if you are eligible for both.

-- In the worst case scenario, you have a back-up plan with this optional.
+- In the worst-case scenario, you have a back-up plan with this optional.
 You can, as mentioned above, take the IES exam.
-You can also write the other exams related to engineering.
+You can also write other exams related to engineering.

 - The subject itself is tough and requires a lot of effort out of students.
-A lot of practice is needed, particularly in the numericals.
+A lot of practice is needed, particularly in the numerical.

 - The syllabus for electrical engineering is vast.

-- The overlap with the general studies papers are nil.
+- The overlap with the general studies papers is nil.

 - Unless you are well-versed with your university subjects and have lost completely out of touch with the subjects, it is better to stay clear of this optional and go for a subject with significant GS overlap.